 Then I saw Sixteen Candles…

 I laughed just like everyone else did at “Geek Girl #1” played brilliantly by Joan Cusack.
-GG1 is a more memorable character, yet she doesn’t even have a name.
+GG1 is a more memorable character, yet she doesn’t even have a name in the end credits .

 At least THE GEEK, the OG of geeks, receives an additional title aka Farmer Ted.